helm/charts/stable/anchore-engine/README.md

 ## Chart Details

 The chart is split into global and service specific configurations for the OSS Anchore Engine, as well as global and services specific configurations for the Enterprise components.

-The anchoreGlobal section is for configuration values required by all Anchore Engine components, the anchoreEnterpriseGlobal section is for configuration values required by all Anchore Engine Enterprise components.
-Service specific configuration values allow customization for each individual service.
+  * The `anchoreGlobal` section is for configuration values required by all Anchore Engine components.
+  * The `anchoreEnterpriseGlobal` section is for configuration values required by all Anchore Engine Enterprise components.
+  * Service specific configuration values allow customization for each individual service.

 For a description of each component, view the official documentation at: [Anchore Enterprise Service Overview](https://anchore.freshdesk.com/support/solutions/articles/36000098518-enterprise-service-overview-and-architecture)

 ## Installing the Anchore Engine OSS Chart

-To install the Anchore Engine chart create a new anchore_values.yaml file to override any default values with your custom values.
-This file is merged into the default values.yaml file upon install.
+TL;DR - `helm install stable/anchore-engine`

+The recommended way to install the Anchore Engine Chart is with a customized values file and a custom release name.
+Create a new file named `anchore_values.yaml` and add all desired custom values (examples below); then run the following command:

-  `helm install stable/anchore-engine -f anchore_values.yaml`
+  `helm install --name <release_name> -f anchore_values.yaml stable/anchore-engine`

-Note: It is highly recommended to set a non-default passwords when deploying.
-The admin password is set to a default in the chart.
+Note: It is highly recommended to set non-default passwords when deploying.
+All passwords are set to defaults specified in the chart.

-##### Install using chart managed PostgreSQL service.
+##### Install using chart managed PostgreSQL service with custom passwords.
   ```
   ## anchore_values.yaml

-  anchore-db:
+  postgresql:
     postgresPassword: <PASSWORD>
+    persistence:
+      size: 50Gi

   anchoreGlobal:
     defaultAdminPassword: <PASSWORD>